Image by Susan Trammel-USGS

-These fish are identified by long dorsal (back) and anal fins; a rounded tail, and a large mouth reaching beyond the eye with large teeth.
-Adults are brownish in color with darker, irregular shaped blotches along the sides.
-The young are generally lighter tan or yellowish in color.
+Northern Snakehead are identified by long dorsal (back) and long anal fins, a rounded tail, and a large mouth that extends beyond the eye.
+They also have many, sharp teeth.
+The adults are green or brown with darker, irregular shaped blotches along their sides.
+The juveniles are generally lighter tan or yellowish in color but otherwise resemble the adults.

-Delaware’s regulations prohibit the transport, purchase, sale or possession of live northern snakehead.
-Therefore, any snakeheads taken must be immediately killed.
-There are no season or size limits for northern snakehead.
-It is permissible to take northern snakeheads from state waters by bowfishing, spear or hook and line.
-NOTE: Fish may not be taken with bow & arrow on properties managed by the Division of Parks and Recreation or where prohibited by local ordinance (e.g., Becks Pond managed by New Castle County).
+Illegal stocking of this fish has contributed to its spread in Delaware, especially in New Castle County.
+A regulation passed in 2013 prohibits the transport, purchase, sale, stocking and possession of live snakeheads in Delaware, so hopefully this will curtail illegal stocking.
+There are no season, creel, or size limits for Northern Snakehead.
+It is permissible to catch snakeheads from state waters by bowfishing, spear, or hook and line.
+NOTE: fish may not be taken by bowfishing on properties managed by the Division of Parks and Recreation or where prohibited by local ordinance (e.g. Becks Pond in Newark, Del.).

 Additional northern snakehead links: